Festival Republic Limited

-Still to this day, slavery and human trafficking are a scourge on our society and can affect anyone, regardless of age, gender, race or nationality.
-We, at Festival Republic, do not believe that there is a place for such practices in today’s world and we recognise our responsibility, as a global company, to tackle such risks.
+Slavery and human trafficking remain a scourge on present-day society and can affect anyone, regardless of age, gender, race or nationality.
+We, at Festival Republic, recognise our responsibility as part of a global company to tackle such risks.
 We are committed to working ethically and with integrity in our business dealings to ensure that all individuals are treated with dignity and respect.
 Our aim is to continue to scrutinise and enhance the policies that we have in place to, one day, eradicate such practices altogether.

 We are continuously working to minimise the risk of modern slavery and human trafficking across our whole operation.
 Our Anti-Slavery Policy reflects this dedication and a copy of the policy can be found here.